cssturkiye/st-besa/README.md

 -------
 This project is designed for non‑programmer social scientists.
 It is part of CSS Türkiye and aligns with the Fast CSS Tool ecosystem, making advanced geospatial analysis accessible without coding.
 See the Fast CSS Tool project for related work: https://github.com/cssturkiye/fastcsstool

 This repository implements a reproducible workflow for computing built-environment indicators (building volume, building surface, population) and derived metrics (BVPC, BSPC, volume/surface ratio) for administrative units in Türkiye (province/district) using Google Earth Engine (GEE) and the JRC GHSL datasets.
-The project provides an interactive Jupyter notebook UI (`arge.ipynb`) driven by `stbesa_service.py` which:
+The project provides an interactive Jupyter notebook UI (`app.ipynb`) driven by `stbesa_service.py` which:

 - Loads and validates administrative boundaries (districts / provinces)
 - Sends polygons to Earth Engine to extract raster-derived statistics